springwolf/springwolf.github.io/docs/faq.md

 ### The Springwolf UI is not showing

-When the `springwolf-ui` dependency is added, the ui should be visible at [http://localhost:8080/springwolf/asyncapi-ui.html](http://localhost:8080/springwolf/asyncapi-ui.html).
+When the `springwolf-ui` dependency is added, the UI should be visible at [http://localhost:8080/springwolf/asyncapi-ui.html](http://localhost:8080/springwolf/asyncapi-ui.html).

 If not, whether
 1. you customized the spring `context-path` setting